hpcleuven/VscDocumentation/source/compute/software/containers.rst

    #PBS -l walltime=00:30:00

    cd $PBS_O_WORKDIR
-   singularity exec grace.sif gracebat -data data.dat \
+   apptainer exec grace.sif gracebat -data data.dat \
                                        -batch plot.bat

 Ensure that the container has access to all the required directories by providing additional bindings if necessary.

-Can I run parallel applications using a Singularity image?
+Can I run parallel applications using a Apptainer image?
 ----------------------------------------------------------

 For shared memory applications there is absolutely no problem.